All work, no play may have made Jack a dull (F5)boy, but all work, no God has left Jack with a lost (F5)soul.

 He’s gon na give his fam ’ly the fin er things.

-His A “Not mer this i time, can son.
+His A “Not this time, son.

 is I’ve no time to (F5)waste.